Booker T Jones - Vicar St

 2 May 2017.

-Tickets priced €45.50 go on sale this Thursday 27th October at 9am through www.ticketmaster.ie & usual outlets nationwide.
+Tickets priced €45.50 are on sale now through www.ticketmaster.ie & usual outlets nationwide.

 Memphis soul legend Booker T Jones has announced a date for Dublin’s Vicar St on 2 May 2017.